|

 see the example.

-you complete your draft, and start to put together your resume from
+When you complete your draft, and start to put together your resume

-your hand written paperwork, the end result shoud look like this once
+from your hand written paperwork, the end result should look like this